awsdocs/amazon-redshift-developer-guide/doc_source/ingest-super.md

 ### Copying data from text and CSV<a name="copy_json-from-text-csv"></a>

-Amazon Redshift represents SUPER columns in text and CSV formats as single\-line JSON objects\.
-The double quotation marks used for escaping in CSV require no intervention from users\.
-However, for text format, when the chosen delimiter might also appear in a SUPER field, use the ESCAPE option during COPY and UNLOAD\.
+Amazon Redshift represents SUPER columns in text and CSV formats as serialized JSON\.
+Valid JSON formatting is required for SUPER columns to load with the correct type information\.
+Unquote objects, arrays, numbers, booleans, and null values\.
+Wrap string values in double quotes\.
+SUPER columns use standard escaping rules for text and CSV formats\.
+For CSV, delimiters are escaped according to the CSV standard\.
+For text, if the chosen delimiter might also appear in a SUPER field, use the ESCAPE option during COPY and UNLOAD\.

 ```
 COPY region_nations FROM 's3://redshift-downloads/semistructured/tpch-nested/data/csv/region_nation'